 Registration and reset events shows registration and reset events from the last 24 hours, last seven days, or last 30 days including:

 Method used (App notification, App code, Phone Call, Office Call, Alternate Mobile Call, SMS, Email, Security questions)

 - The data in the report is not updated in real-time and may reflect a latency of up to a few hours.

-- The PhoneAppNotification or PhoneAppOTP methods that a user might have configured are not displayed in the dashboard on Azure AD Authentication methods - Policies.
+- The PhoneAppNotification or PhoneAppOTP methods that a user might have configured are not displayed in the dashboard on Microsoft Entra authentication methods - Policies.